 Belinda also added a few tools to assist both naps and night sleep, and early morning waking.
 As mentioned above, we advised her to purchase Black Blockout Blinds to cover the windows of the nursery.
 Black cardboard taped up is also a cheap and effective solution.
 The absence of dawn light allowed Daniel to sleep later, as his body clock had been reset for the entire 24 hour period.

-Belinda also purchased our Three Sheep Sound Spa, to give consistent and calming noise for the day nap and night sleep.
+Belinda also purchased our Three Sheep Sound Therapy Unit, to give consistent and calming noise for the day nap and night sleep.
 Daniel's favourite sound was rain, and Belinda kept the volume on the louder side of average.
 This has the dual benefit of Daniel not hearing the early morning birds chirping. or the traffic on the road outside, or the occasional early morning ambulance driving by, as the noises were blocked by the sound machine.
 During he day when the sound machine played, it also meant her 4 year old could play around the house without having to be super quiet for fear of waking his little brother, as the rain sound calmly masked all of those noises.
 Genius.

 The key to the success of Daniel's sleep transition lay in Belinda learning to view sleep in a holistic 24 hours eco-system, and make small adjustments over time, plus introduce proven, independent sleep aids to assist the process.